GetBack2Basics/SLWCS/README.md

 # SLWCS Professional Background Repository

-This repository is a structured professional background archive of technical, conservation, and community-impact work led with the Sri Lanka Wildlife Conservation Society (SLWCS), with a primary focus on 1998–2010.
+This repository is a professional background archive of technical, conservation, and community-impact work led for the Sri Lanka Wildlife Conservation Society (SLWCS), from 1998 to 2010 when he moved to Australia.

-It is organized to support:
-- Job applications
-- Proposal and capability drafting
-- AI-assisted profile analysis and tailoring

 ## Quick Navigation